Random Access Memories: Theme and influences

-Bangalter described the album's title as encapsulating Daft Punk's interest in the past, referencing both random-access memory technology and the human experience: "We were drawing a parallel between the brain and the hard drive – the random way that memories are stored."
+Bangalter said the title encapsulates Daft Punk's interest in the past, referencing both random-access memory technology and the human experience: "We were drawing a parallel between the brain and the hard drive–the random way that memories are stored."
 Daft Punk felt that while current technology allows for an unlimited capacity to store recorded material, the content produced by contemporary artists had diminished in quality.
-Their goal was therefore to maximize the potential of infinite storage by recording a sprawling amount of elements.
-The duo pointed to the process as being further inspiration for the album's title, as they sought to make connections out of the random series of ideas.
+Their goal was to maximize the potential of infinite storage by recording a sprawling amount of elements.
+They connected this to the title, as they sought to make connections out of the random series of ideas.

-Random Access Memories has been noted by music critics as a disco album.
-Regarding the style of the album, they sought a "west coast vibe", referencing such acts as Fleetwood Mac, the Doobie Brothers, and the Eagles.
-Daft Punk also acknowledged that the record pays homage to Michael Jackson, the Cars, and Steely Dan.
-The recording of live synthesizer parts was done in a progressive rock fashion, with the pop sensibilities of Wizzard and the Move.
-Daft Punk specifically looked to the albums Rumours by Fleetwood Mac and The Dark Side of the Moon by Pink Floyd as models.
-Bangalter remarked upon several records of the album era, saying that "the most important records in music, whether it's Led Zeppelin [...] or The White Album or Sgt.
+Random Access Memories was described by music critics as a disco album.
+Daft Punk sought a "west coast vibe", referencing such acts as Fleetwood Mac, the Doobie Brothers and the Eagles.
+The record pays homage to Michael Jackson, the Cars, and Steely Dan.
+The recording of live synthesizers was inspired by progressive rock, with the pop sensibilities of Wizzard and the Move.
+Daft Punk looked to Rumours by Fleetwood Mac and The Dark Side of the Moon by Pink Floyd as models.
+Bangalter said "the most important records in music, whether it's Led Zeppelin [...] or The White Album or Sgt.
 Pepper's... or Quadrophenia or Tommy, are the ones that take you on a journey for miles and miles."